Tarpan: Appearance

-Whether or not the horses called tarpan had a standing mane like wild equines, or a falling mane like domestic horses cannot be ascertained anymore as historic reports have not been unambiguous on this subject.
+Historical reports are ambiguous on whether tarpans had standing manes like wild equines or falling manes like domesticated horses.

 The appearance of European wild horses may be reconstructed with genetic, osteologic and historic data.
-One genetic study suggests that bay was the predominant color in European wild horses.
-During the Mesolithic, a gene coding a black coat color appeared on the Iberian peninsula.
-This color spread east but was less common than bay in the investigated sample and never reached Siberia.
-Bay in combination with dun results in the "bay dun" color seen in Przewalski's horses; black with dun creates the grullo coat.
-A loss of the dun dilution may have been advantageous in more forested western European landscapes, as dark colors were a better camouflage in forests.
+One genetic study suggests that bay was the predominant colour in European wild horses.
+During the Mesolithic, a gene coding a black coat colour appeared on the Iberian peninsula.
+This colour spread east but was less common than bay in the investigated sample and never reached Siberia.
+Bay in combination with dun results in the "bay dun" colour seen in Przewalski's horses; black with dun creates the grullo coat.
+A loss of the dun dilution may have been advantageous in more forested western European landscapes, as dark colours were a better camouflage in forests.
 Pangaré or "mealy" coloration, a characteristic of other wild equines, might have been present in at least some European wild horses, as historic accounts report a light belly.

-Historic references describing the tarpan report that most of them were of a black dun (grullo, "blue dun") colour, while also black individuals and domestic colours like white legs or greys were reported.
-Because of that, some contemporaneous authors, such as Peter Pallas, believed tarpans to be escaped farm horses.
+Historic references report that most tarpans were black dun (grullo, "blue dun") colour.
+Some black individuals were reported to have domestic colours like white or grey legs.
+Authors, such as Peter Pallas, believed tarpans to be escaped farm horses.

 History

 Wild horses have been present in Europe since the Pleistocene and ranged from southern France and Spain east to central Russia.
-There are cave drawings of primitive predomestication horses at Lascaux, France and in Cave of Altamira, Spain, as well as artifacts believed to show the species in southern Russia, where a horse of this type was domesticated around 3000 BC.
+There are cave drawings of primitive predomestication horses at Lascaux, France, and in Cave of Altamira, Spain, as well as artifacts believed to show the species in southern Russian empire, where a horse of this type was domesticated around 3000 BC.
 Equus ferus had a continuous range from western Europe to Alaska; historic material suggests wild horses lived in most parts of Holocene continental Europe and the Eurasian steppe, except for parts of Scandinavia, Iceland and Ireland.

-Ancient equine DNA
+DNA

-Tarpan DNA shows its ancestry to be a mixture between horses native to Europe and found with the Corded Ware Culture, and horses closely related to the DOM2 population, the ancestors of modern domestic horses.
-(DOM2 horses originated from the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE.
+DNA obtained from a "tarpan" that lived in the steppes of the Kherson region during the mid-19th century shows its ancestry to be a mixture between horses native to Europe and found with the Corded Ware Culture, and horses closely related to the DOM2 population, the ancestors of modern domestic horses.
+(DOM2 horses originated in the Western Eurasia steppes, especially the lower Volga-Don, but not in Anatolia, during the late fourth and early third millennia BCE.
 Their genes may show selection for easier domestication and stronger backs).
 This is not consistent with tarpans as the wild ancestor of, or a feral version of, DOM2.
-Nor is the tarpan a hybrid with Przewalski’s horses.
+Nor is the tarpan a hybrid with Przewalski's horses.